BassmanBiff/colorcorrectionmatrix/README.md

 This project aims to quickly and easily generate and apply a 3x3 color correction matrix (CCM).

 ## Disclaimer
 This is a heavily-modifed fork of [lighttransport/colorcorrectionmatrix](https://github.com/lighttransport/colorcorrectionmatrix).
-I have added a color extraction tool (extractColor.py), extensively modified two of the original tools (computeCCM.py and correctColor.py), and removed much of the original content.
+I (dirtbirb) have added a color extraction tool (extractColor.py), extensively modified two of the original tools (computeCCM.py and correctColor.py), and removed much of the original content.
 I want to give credit where credit is due, but please don't blame lighttrasnport if this does something horrible to your computer.
 Or me, for that matter (see MIT license).

 ## Contents
 This repository contains three related tools: